cagov/data-infrastructure/docs/learning/cloud-data-warehouses.md

 you can construct fast, efficient queries and avoid surprise costs.

 ### Usage-based pricing
-With most on-premise transactional warehouses costs scale with the number of server instances you buy and run.
+With most on-premise transactional warehouses, costs scale with the number of server instances you buy and run.
 These servers usually are always-on and power various applications with high availability.
 In a traditional transactional warehouse both compute power and storage are associated with the same logical machine.

-Cloud data warehouses typically have a different pricing model: they decouple storage and compute, charge based on your query usage.
+Cloud data warehouses typically have a different pricing model: they decouple storage and compute and charge based on your query usage.
 Google BigQuery charges based on the amount of [data your queries scan](https://cloud.google.com/bigquery/pricing).
 Snowflake charges based on the amount of [compute resources needed to execute your queries](https://www.snowflake.com/pricing/).
 There are also costs associated with data storage, but those are usually small compared to compute.